Student Diversity Initiatives

 Ana “Ixchel” Rosal

-Ana “Ixchel” Rosal has over twenty years of experience providing organizational leadership.
+Ixchel Rosal has over twenty years of experience providing organizational leadership.
 She currently serves as the executive director of Student Diversity Initiatives where she has oversight over the Gender and Sexuality Center: Serving Women and LGBTQ Communities and the Multicultural Engagement Center.
 Both units are student resource centers within UT’s Division of Diversity and Community Engagement.
 Through her work with these units, Ixchel has developed a focus within student affairs on student leadership and identity development, as well as campus climate issues.
 Prior to her tenure in higher education, Ixchel was a community cultural development worker; she worked with community-based organizations and used the arts and other forms of cultural production to build capacity within historically marginalized communities.
 During this time, she was awarded a fellowship at the National Endowment for the Arts, as well as through the National Association of Latino Arts and Culture.
 Ixchel has also worked as a diversity educator, strategic planning consultant, and grant writer.
 She received her training as a diversity educator through TODOS: Sherover Simms Alliance Building Institute (Oakland, CA).
-Among the organizations she has worked with as a consultant are: Texas Council on Family Violence, YWCA, Austin Children’s Museum, Planned Parenthood Federation of America, Latino USA (radio show), Rude Mechanicals Theater Company, and the Austin African American Cultural Heritage District.
-Originally from California, Ixchel received her undergraduate degree from UC Berkeley, where she studied Latin American history and women’s studies.
-After moving to Texas, she received her Master’s in Public Policy (with a focus on cultural policy) from the LBJ School at the University of Texas, Austin.
+Among the organizations she has worked with as a consultant are: Texas Council on Family Violence, YWCA, Austin Children’s Museum, Planned Parenthood Federation of America, Latino USA, Rude Mechanicals Theater Company, and the Austin African American Cultural Heritage District.
+Originally from California, Ixchel received her undergraduate degree from UC Berkeley.
+After moving to Texas, she received her Master’s in Public Policy from the LBJ School at the University of Texas, Austin.
 In addition to her work at the university, Ixchel serves as an Advisory Circle member of Mamas of Color Rising, a community-based coalition of mothers advocating for improved birthing conditions for low-income women of color.